noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 - An implementation of ICS 21 Host & Mirror in Golang can be found [here](https://github.com/noble-assets/ics21).
 - An implementation of ICS 21 Mirror in [CosmWasm](https://cosmwasm.com) can be found [here](https://github.com/noble-assets/cw-ics21).

+## Future Improvements

+Handle trahsfer natively in the protocol insteaed of relying on ICS20 and building wrappers around it

 ## History